 Want to move fast?
 Jump to the right section below.

 Where to Start

 The best place to start is with calories.
-If you get your food from the shop, check the calories and find something that's low and fits into your diet.
-Portion control is another way to get something you enjoy into your diet but not blowing all of your calories for a day.
+If you get your food from the shop, check the calories and find something that’s low and fits into your diet.
+Portion control is another way to get something you enjoy into your diet but not blow all of your calories for a day.
 Or you could make your own sweet treats and healthy desserts.
-That way you can control what goes in, the portion sizes you eat, and you can even substitute ingredients for healthier options.
+That way, you can control what goes in and the portion sizes you eat, and you can even substitute ingredients for healthier options.

 If you want some recipes to help you get started, Pinch of Nom is a great place to start.
 They allow you to filter recipes by calorie count, so you can tailor your search to your needs.

 When we think of desserts, something chocolate nearly always crosses our minds.
 When you are dieting, though, or trying to be a bit healthier, eating chocolate can seem like a big no-go.
 Getting those chocolate cravings can make it really difficult to stick to your plans, so why not try healthy chocolate?
 That’s where chocolate brownies come in.

 Now you might be thinking they definitely aren’t healthy, but you can make changes to the recipe that make them healthier but don’t affect the taste.
 When you look at the recipe, try swapping butter for reduced-fat spread, or pick low-calorie cooking spray.
 The most important point, though, is to make sure you control the portions.
 If they come out quite thick, cut them smaller.
 If they are thin, you could cut them a bit bigger.
 Just think, the more brownies you have at the end, the fewer calories there are in each one.
 Just be sure to only have one at a time.